Sister Nivedita: Biographies

 In 1952, Ramakrishna Mission Sister Nivedita Girls' School during its Golden Jubilee Celebration, decided to bring out a biography of Sister Nivedita in English and Bengali.
 Though there were some biographies in English and Bengali before this, they lack in historical facts.
 The historical account of Sister Nivedita's life in Bengali was written by Pravrajika Muktiprana of Sri Sarada Math and was published in 1959.
 The materials for the biographies were sourced from Sister Nivedita's own works, letters and diaries, references made to her by some of her contemporaries, and interviews with those who had worked with her and her own students.
 Later, in 1961, the English version of the book written by Pravrajika Atmaprana was published as Sister Nivedita of Ramakrishna-Vivekananda.
 Since then, the books had seen several revisions.

 Letters of Sister Nivedita were first published in two volumes in 1960.
 There were more than 800 letters, half of which were written to Miss Josephine MacLeod.
-These letters vibrant with her thoughts and feelings cast a lot of light on the versatile genius of Nivedita.

 In 1975, Barbara Fox published in London a biography of Sister Nivedita titled Long Journey Home; this work attempts to gauge Nivedita's work from an English woman's point of view.

 Nivedita Lokmata in Bengali was published in three volumes by Sankari Prasad Basu.